Commission Reimbursement Sample Clauses

 Commission Reimbursement.
 Landlord acknowledges receipt from Tenant of the Commission Reimbursement in the amount of $33,829.71, as required by the Third Amendment, and that no further Commission Reimbursement is owed by Tenant under Section 6 of the Third Amendment by virtue of this Amendment.

 Commission Reimbursement.
-The Commission will pay grant funds received from a Minnesota Pollution Control Agency Clean Water Partnership Grant in the amount of Three Hundred Thousand Dollars ($300,000) and grant funds received from a Minnesota Board of Water and Soil Resources Clean Water Fund Grant in the amount of Four Hundred Thousand Dollars ($400,000).
-The Commission will use its best efforts to secure payment from the County in accordance with Minn.
-Stat. § 103B.251 in the amount of Four Hundred Eleven Thousand Seventy Dollars ($411,070) by tax levy in 2015 for collection in 2016, and up to Four Hundred Eleven Thousand Seventy Dollars ($411,070) by tax levy in 2016 for collection in 2017.
-The total reimbursement paid by the Commission will not exceed One Million Three Hundred Ninety-Six Thousand One Hundred Forty Dollars ($1,396,140), less Commission expenses.
-Out-of-pocket costs related to the Project, incurred and paid by the Commission including, but not limited to, feasibility studies, publication of notices, securing County tax levy, preparation of contracts, review of proposed contract documents, administration of this Agreement and up to a 2.5% administrative charge shall be repaid from the reimbursement amounts specified above.
-All such funds in excess of such expenses are available for reimbursement to the City for costs incurred by the City in the design and construction of the Project.
+The Commission will use its best efforts to secure payment from the County in accordance with Minnesota Statutes, section 103B.251 in the amount of One Hundred Seventy-Eight Thousand One Hundred Dollars ($178,100) by tax levy in 2020 for collection in 2021.
+The total reimbursement paid by the Commission to the City for the Project will not exceed One Hundred Seventy-Eight Thousand One Hundred Dollars ($178,100), less Commission expenses.
+Out-of-pocket costs incurred and paid by the Commission related to the Project including, but not limited to, feasibility studies, publication of notices, securing County tax levy, preparation of contracts, review of engineering designs, review of proposed contract documents, grant application development, grant administration, administration of this contract, and up to a 2.5% administrative charge, not to exceed actual expenses, shall be repaid from the amount specified above from funds received in the tax settlement from Hennepin County.
+All such levied funds in excess of such expenses, to the extent such funds are actually received, shall be available for reimbursement to the City for costs incurred by the City in the design and construction of the Project.
 Reimbursement to the City will be made as soon as funds are available, provided a request for payment has been received from the City that contains such detailed information as may be requested by the Commission to substantiate costs and expenses.
 The City shall complete and submit with its final reimbursement request to the Commission a final report on the Project using the Commission’s final reporting form and providing such other information as may be requested by the Commission.

 AutoNDA by SimpleDocs